aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 <details><summary>Aside</summary>
 <p>

 Note: Some clever among you may try
 ```dafny
     assert Split("a:b", ':') == ["a", "b"];
 ```

 Dafny will not unwind every possible fact.
 This is why I say that Dafny does not believe us.
-These kinds of verification errors are not saying "This is false", it is saying "I can't prove that *is* true".
+These kinds of verification errors are not saying "This is false", they are saying "I can't prove that *is* true".

 In fact we can convince Dafny by adding
 ```dafny